Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 The amazing front facade of the iconically pink Hawa Mahal.

-Stop 2 – The Royal Tombs / Gaitor Ki Chhatriyan
+Stop 2 – The Royal Tombs: Gaitor Ki Chhatriyan

 The Royal Gaitors are totally worth adding to your Jaipur itinerary.

+It is one of the quieter things to do in Jaipur.
+(You’ll thank me later!).
 Although it isn’t part of the Composite Ticket (see below) it is one of the most historic sites.

 You might see it written as the Royal Tombs or Gaitor Ki Chhatriyan.
 But what made the most sense to us visiting was that these are the historic royal cremation grounds and cenotaphs of Jaipur’s former rulers.